6 Tips to Implement a Social Media Strategy That Encourages Employee Advocacy

 Truth is, social media platforms are just overcrowded nowadays.
 This is why getting enough traction to connect with audiences is sometimes more challenging than it should be.
 Yet, there is one way to stand out on socials that will get you the results you seek, which implies leveraging your most powerful and underutilized asset: your employees.
 Here are 6 Ambassify-approved tips on setting up and kicking off a social strategy to turn your people into social employees.

 Navigating the turbulent waters of social media marketing to build brand awareness, connect with audiences, and sell products and services can often be a tricky and fruitless endeavor for many brands.
 And that’s just because all social media platforms are overcrowded, and users would rather tune all of that out.

-And, even if they are paying attention, audiences are very skeptical of what brands have to say - according to the 2019 Edelman Brand Trust Survey, a whopping 66% of consumers don’t believe branded social messages — they feel too much like brands tooting their own horn.
+Even among those who are actually interested, a certain degree of skepticism remains when it comes to brand promotion — according to the 2019 Edelman Brand Trust Survey1, a whopping 66% of consumers don’t believe branded social messages — they feel too much like brands tooting their own horn.